Maintaining optimal brain health

 Challenging your mind from time to time is important for good brain health; it keeps your brain active and uses cognitive thought to try and learn or solve a problem.
 It is thought that a lack of education is a strong influence in cognitive decline.
 Challenging your brain improves memory, develops critical thinking and stimulates the whole brain ensuring brain health is kept to a maximum.
 It can often be done in fun ways like brain teasers, puzzles and jigsaws.
 Check out our recent brain teaser here!

 These are only some of the ways in which to keep your brain in peak condition.
-Aging will take a toll on everyone, it is impossible to avoid however these 6 techniques can help reduce the chances of Alzheimer’s, dementia and decreased cognitive ability.
+Aging will take a toll on everyone and it is impossible to avoid; however these 6 techniques can help maintain optimal brain function!
 We have been keeping up to date with Alzheimer’s in celebration of World Alzheimer’s Month.
 Remember a healthy brain is the key to success!

 For health professionals